 CPA licenses will not be issued between November 1 and December 31 due to the 20-hour minimum annual CPE requirement.
 Applications are still accepted, but will not be approved until the beginning of January.

-You may not use the title CPA until your license has been approved by the Board.
+You may not use the title CPA until your license has been posted in the Board’s licensee search.

-If you submit college or university transcripts and CPA exam scores and do not follow through by submitting an application for initial licensure within two years, your documents will be administratively destroyed per our records retention schedule.
+If you submit college or university transcripts and CPA exam scores and do not submit an application for initial licensure within two years, your documents will be administratively destroyed per our records retention schedule.